100 Notable alumni of

 -

-Giacomo Girolamo Casanova was an Italian adventurer and author from the Republic of Venice.
-His autobiography, Histoire de ma vie (Story of My Life), is regarded as one of the most authentic and provocative sources of information about the customs and norms of European social life during the 18th century.
+Giacomo Girolamo Casanova was an Italian adventurer who was born in the Republic of Venice and travelled extensively throughout Europe.
+He is chiefly remembered for his autobiography, written in French and published posthumously as Histoire de ma vie ("The Story of My Life").
+That work has come to be regarded as a unique and provocative source of information on the customs and norms of European social life in the 18th century.

 -